-When you hear “New York City”, Rockaway is not the first part of the city that comes to your mind.
-However, when you take the A train all the way down to the end of Queens, you will come to a place where the environment means a lot to the people.
-The first time I visited the Rockaway, it felt like a place that shouldn’t be part of NYC but recognized as its own enclave.
-While it is a few stops away from Manhattan it exists in its own timeline and has different rules for the way people engage with each other.
-People from very different backgrounds call this place their home.
-Living in very close proximity, people from different religions, nationalities, cultures and ethnicities create an environment where you can feel the culture change just going from one house next to the other.
-While people are trying to go on with their lives, the way they shape their environment reflects on people’s understanding of themselves and the people around them.
+The first time I visited Rockaway, it felt like a place that shouldn’t be part of NYC but rather its enclave.
+Though it is only a few stops away from Manhattan, it exists in its own timeline, with a different rhythm and unique social dynamics.
+People from diverse backgrounds call this place home.
+Living in close proximity, individuals of different religions, nationalities, cultures, and ethnicities create a neighborhood where the cultural landscape shifts from one house to the next.
+As people go about their daily lives, how they shape their surroundings reflects their personal identities and their understanding of the people around them.

 Back to Top